FenyoLab/EC_codeximaging/docs/README_celesta.md

 * `low_anchor`: Same as above, but defines low expression probability for anchor cells.
 Default is 0.9 for all cell types.
 * `low_iter`: Same as above, but for iteration cells.
 Default is 1 for all cell types.

 For `high_anchor` and `high_iter`, you can use this [example spreadsheet](https://docs.google.com/spreadsheets/d/1xc_mcczZ0B0EAhWt6SpMEdjmpPlIWInAd9OLzNKNgkI/edit?usp=sharing) to edit thresholds and output them into the correct format for CELESTA.
+You can use this script to test a bunch of different thresholds, and all results will be saved with a unique filename.

 *Note: Output filenames will contain the full lists of `high_anchor` and `high_iter` thresholds.
 There is probably a better way to do this, but this is how it is for now.*